segun-codes/cli-diary-app/ReadMe.md

-Simple CLI node application
-Performs CRUD operations from CLI/Bash
-Data is persisted in file written to disk
-Demonstrates use of filesystem, chalk, yargs modules etc.

 # NodeJS CLI Diary App
 A stripped-down CLI-based application that can be used as a personal tweet-note diary or journal.
 Persons who love weird and tech-savvy looking diary app can either improve this app or simply use as it is.